 Interested in an ASL Minor?

-The ASL Minor is a perfect pairing with the ASL-English Interpretation program.
+The ASL Minor is a perfect pairing with many various majors as well as the ASL-English Interpretation program.
 The ASL Minor is designed to develop your fluency in ASL and your knowledge of Deaf Culture.
+An ASL Minor does not equip you with the skills needed to interpret.